Arizona Desert Palm Trees

 • Are you a visitor to the desert curious about the local flora?

-As drought tolerant palms those in Arizona deserts don't need frequent watering.
-We'll show you the "Need to Knows" about the Best Arizona Palm Trees that are practical to grow.
+As drought-tolerant palms, those in Arizona deserts don't need frequent watering.
+We'll show you the "Need to Knows" about the Best Arizona Palm Trees that are most practical to grow.

 palm tree amid desert vegetation including two saguaro cactiPalm in the Arizona desert overlooking saguaro cacti.